-Kitchen tips: Avocado oil has mild flavor and a higher smoke point than most plant oils, so it performs well for high-heat cooking such as stir-frying.
+Kitchen tips: Avocado oil has a mild flavor and a higher smoke point than most plant oils, so it performs well for high-heat cooking such as stir-frying.
 Keep in the refrigerator, where it will last about six months.

 Kitchen tips: Canola oil’s high smoke point works well for high-heat cooking applications like sautéing.
 Store in a dark, cool cabinet, where it has a shelf life of four to six months.